fershad/flowty-docs/content/pages/verify.md

 ## Verify in Flowty

 Once you've published the above changes in Webflow, return to your Flowty dashboard.
 Press the "Verify" button and Flowty will confirm the changes you have made.

+## How do I know my site is verified?

+Only once your site is verified will you be able to download Flowty's code.
+You will also be unable to edit your site's settings if it is unverified.